Deliver your L&D programme at scale

 Are the materials improving employee performance or behaviour as desired?

 Are investments and resources being used effectively?

 |1.
-Personal Development Programs||If you want to provide employees with the autonomy they crave in education, help them create personalized development plans tailored to their goals, role, and learning preferences.|
+Personal Development Programs||If you want to provide employees with the autonomy they crave in education, help them create personalised development plans tailored to their goals, role and learning preferences.|

 |2.
-Online Learning||Online learning platforms can include everything from reading materials to webinars, videos, audio clips, chatrooms, and more.
-Gamification elements like quizzes, leaderboards, and rewards help to incentivize learners.|
+Online Learning||Online learning platforms can include everything from reading materials to webinars, videos, audio clips, chatrooms and more.
+Gamification elements like quizzes, leaderboards and rewards help to incentivise learners.|

 |3.
 On-Demand Training||On-demand training, also known as Just-In-Time-Training (JITT), provides employees with immediate training the moment they need it.
 For example, a short training course on the ins and outs of the product right before a sales call.|

 |4.
 Mentorship Programs||By partnering junior and senior-level employees, you’re providing them with on-the-ground experience and helping to build a stronger community and better workplace culture.|

 |5.
 Social Learning||Social learning allows employees to rotate through departments to learn new skills and develop a stronger understanding of the business overall.|

 |6.
 Financial Assistance||Providing tuition assistance or an open L&D development budget for the year.
 This allows the employee to invest in learning and development courses, programs or classes that fit their role, goals or learning style (as approved by HR).|

 As an HR or L&D professional, you can help employees become the best workers they can be and achieve well beyond their goals.
 It all starts with a tailored, collaborative approach to your organisation’s L&D strategy.